 Notably, you can also create a keyboard shortcut for Stage Manager for a more personalized experience.

-• After that, double-click “none” next to the Stage Manager setting.
+- After that, double-click on the default shortcut next to the Stage Manager setting.

-• Then, press the keys that you would like to use as a shortcut.
+- Then, press the keys that you would like to use as a shortcut and then hit the Done button to confirm.

 Best Tips and Tricks to Get the Most Out of Stage Manager on Mac